JakuWorks/Roblox-Similar-Group-Scraper/README.md

 ### Main
-Roblox-Similar-Group-Scraper is a tool designed to help users efficiently find similar groups
+Roblox-Similar-Group-Scraper is a tool designed to help users efficiently find Roblox groups related to each other

 It works this way:
 1. Input one or more 'root' groups.